- Benjamin Franklin gets all the credit for discovering electricity, but all he did was establish a link between lightning and electricity.

 One of the instruments discovered in archeological digs near Baghdad that resembles an electrochemical cell

-In about 600 BCE, a Greek mathematician named Thales of Miletus found that rubbing fur on amber caused an attraction between the two.
-Later observations proved that this attraction was due to an imbalance of electric charges, which is called static electricity.
+In about 600 BCE, a Greek mathematician named Thales of Miletus discovered that rubbing fur on amber caused an attraction between the two.
+Later observations showed that this attraction was due to an imbalance of electric charges, known as static electricity.

 Archeologists have also discovered evidence that ancient people may have experimented with electricity.
-In 1936, they found a clay pot containing iron rod, copper plate, and asphalt alloy.
+In 1936, they found a clay pot containing an iron rod, a copper plate, and an asphalt alloy.
 It resembles an electrochemical (galvanic) cell.

-It is unclear what the instrument was used for, but it shed some light on the fact that ancient people may have been learning about early forms of batteries long before we know.
+It is unclear what the instrument was used for, but it sheds light on the possibility that ancient people may have been learning about early forms of batteries long before we knew.

 Thomas Browne Used The Word “Electricity” In 1646